-Interns meet as a group with the Coordinator of Training for one hour every other week.
+Interns meet as a group with the Assistant Director for Psychology Training for one hour every other week.
 The purpose of these meetings is to facilitate interns in processing their training experiences as a whole.
 There will be particular focus on encouraging interns to identify the changes that they are undergoing as they move from the graduate student to intern role and then again as they anticipate completing the internship and moving forward into the role of a professional psychologist.
 Early in the year, sessions will focus on assisting interns in actively setting goals for their internship year; later sessions will focus more on professional identity development, job search, terminating from internship and entering the professional role.
 These meetings will also provide oversight of the training experience and will serve to help interns monitor their schedules, identify resources and opportunities and ensure that the internship experience is meeting intern and program goals and requirements.
 Sessions will also assist interns in trouble shooting any problems, if necessary.
-Interns are also always welcome to schedule additional individual meetings with the Coordinator of Training, as need dictates.
+Interns are also always welcome to schedule additional individual meetings with the Assistant Director for Psychology Training, as need dictates.

 Supervision of Group Therapy